"The Art Of Happiness" By HH Dalai Lama And Howard C Cutler

-is a soothing book, full of practical advice not only in regards to happiness, but also about other important issues that come up in everyday life.
+'The art of happiness' is a soothing book, full of practical advice not only about happiness, but also about other important issues that come up in everyday life.

 This easy-to-read book is the product of several interviews between Howard Cutler and the Dalai Lama.